ADD-SP/ngx_waf/README.md

-mise run test      # the Rust unit tests and the nginx integration tests mise run test-e2e  # the end to end checks, with one worker and with four mise run coverage  # the Rust unit tests with coverage, one row per module
+mise run test      # the Rust unit tests and the nginx integration tests mise run test-e2e  # the end to end checks, with one worker and with four mise run coverage  # the Rust unit tests with coverage, one row per module mise run test-valgrind  # the templates and the end to end checks under valgrind
 ```

 `mise run doctor` checks that cargo, rustc and cbindgen are on PATH.
 A stable